Radoslaw-Wolnik/plants-wiki/README.md

 - User authentication and authorization with different roles (Admin, Moderator, User)
 - Detailed plant database with comprehensive information
-- Wiki-style articles for each plant species
+- Wikipedia-style articles for each plant species with version history
 - User plant libraries with watering and fertilizing logs
 - Room management for organizing plant collections
+- Calendar for plant care scheduling
+- Wishlist and plant graveyard tracking
 - Discussion forums for articles
-- Wishlist and plant graveyard tracking
-- Moderation system for content
+- Moderation system for content (5 moderator approvals required for changes)
-- Search functionality for plants and articles
+- Search functionality for plants, articles, and users
+- Image upload and hosting for plants and user profiles
+- User flagging system for inappropriate content
+- Friend system for connecting with other users
+- Moderator request system for eligible users
+- Admin dashboard for site statistics and user management
+- Plant trading system for users to exchange plants
 - Responsive design using Tailwind CSS

 ## Tech Stack